Skip to main content

 @muhsin234

 Yippee!
 I got a new bicycle!
-This, coupled with my recent admission into a private primary school, inflated my ego so high.
-Admittedly speaking, I sort of started feeling pompous among my peers.
+This, coupled with my recent admission to a private primary school, inflated my ego to the point of absurdity.
+Admittedly, I started feeling pompous among my peers.
 A very few children were that privileged in all our neighbourhoods then.
-I had, though already, finished another primary school when I was taken to this school.
+I had already finished another primary school when I was taken to this school.
 It was an expensive, prestigious, privately-owned primary school now, so no problem.
-I would stay for only a year and then proceed to another famous, private college.
-All of this was meant to pave my way to study medicine at the university.
+I would stay for only a year, then move on to another renowned private college.
+All of this was meant to pave the way for me to study medicine at the university.

 Before taking a bath and breakfast, it became my routine to go to my new best friend, my bicycle.
 I would check it, dust it, and try it.
-Until I was satisfied that everything was fine, I could not move to another thing for the morning.
-I would then get ready and bid farewell to my stepmother and siblings and set out to my new school.
+Until I was satisfied that everything was in order, I could not move on to anything else that morning.
+I would then get ready, bid farewell to my stepmother and siblings, and set out for my new school.

-The school had a stringent rule that pupils must be within its premises before 7:30AM and it’s situated many kilometres away from our home.
-Thus, I had to prepare and leave as early as possible to beat off the distance, the traffic hold-up, and any other unforeseen hitch that might come my way to delay me.
+The school had a strict rule that pupils must be on its premises before 7:30AM, and it is many kilometres from our home.
+Thus, I had to prepare and leave as early as possible to beat the distance, the traffic holdup, and any other unforeseen hitch that might delay me.

-It was an airy, chilly morning of September 1998.
-It rained the previous night heavily, so the temperature was at a lower level.
+It was an airy, chilly morning in September 1998.
+It rained heavily the previous night, so the temperature was lower.
 I couldn’t figure out how or why this day felt different.
 I could neither go back to sleep after Subh, the morning prayers, nor do my routine.
 I was just lying, bored.
 Nothing was heard more audible than the beautiful, melodious songs of some pigeons in the backside of our room, which used to be their house.
 The setting, as if in a romantic film, was so serene, peaceful and memorable.
-But I was internally jittery and for no apparent reason.
-As under duress, I rode out to the school in such an uncharacteristic mood.
+But I was internally jittery for no apparent reason.
+Under duress, I rode out to the school in such an uncharacteristic mood.

 “Where is my bike?”
 I enquired.